MatinT-SA/Guess_The_Number/README.md

 # Guess_The_Number
-This is a JavaScript project where the user should guess our random number with a cool design
+This is a JavaScript project where the user should guess our random number with a cool design.
+(This project is in progress)